Dinoosauro/image-converter/README.md

 Lastly, you can change themes: click the icon on the top of the page and you'll be able to select three themes (Light, Dark, Dracula).
 If you want, you can create your own one by changing the color from the inputs below the selector.

-## HEIC support
+## HEIC and TIFF support
 Even if most browsers don't support HEIC/HEIF photos, image-converter uses the open-source library [heic2any](https://github.com/alexcorvi/heic2any) to decode HEIC photos.

+Meanwhile, for TIFF images, we use the [utif.js](https://github.com/photopea/UTIF.js) library to decode them.

 ## Privacy
 Everything is elaborated locally on your device.
 Nothing is sent to a server.
 The only things saved on your device are the settings, and they're saved in an isolated local storage that can be deleted at any time from the browser's settings.